-Peter is Chairman of Dubber Corporation Limited (appointed a director on 26 September 2011), and a non-executive director of Ventnor Resources Ltd (appointed 12 February 2010), Novatti Group Limited (appointed 19 June 2015) and a non-executive director of Rewardle Holdings Limited (appointed 30 May 2017) and he was a non-executive director of Department 13 Ltd (30 January 2010 to 18 December 2015), all ASX-listed companies.

-Peter holds a Bachelor of Commerce from the University of Western Australia, is a current member of the Certified Practising Accountants of Australia and also holds a Masters of Business Administration from Curtin University.
+Peter is a non- executive director of Dubber Corporation Limited (appointed a director on 26 September 2011), Ventnor Resources Ltd (appointed 12 February 2010), Novatti Group Limited (appointed 19 June 2015) and a non-executive director of Rewardle Holdings Limited (appointed 30 May 2017) and he was a non-executive director of Department 13 Ltd (30 January 2010 to 18 December 2015), all ASX-listed companies.
+Peter holds a Bachelor of Commerce from the University of Western Australia, is a current member of CPA Australia and also holds a Masters of Business Administration from Curtin University.